tanmay-delhikar/satellite-image-analysis-ml/README.md

 #### **OUTPUT FILES FORMAT**

-Corresponding folders with results for CNN, SML algorithms are generated within each of the .SAFE output folder.
+Folders with results for CNN, SML algorithms are generated within each of the .SAFE output folder.

 | Format  | Example | Use |
 | ------ | ------ | ------ |